-The first task is to identify occurrences of criteria1 (the text string “cell phone”) within criteria_range1 (the range D2:D21).
+- The first task is to identify occurrences of criteria1 (the text string “cell phone”) within criteria_range1 (the Product Sold range D2:D21).
 There are eight such occurrences.

-Next, the formula looks within criteria_range2 (C2:C21) to determine how many instances of the text string “south” there are.
+- Next, the formula looks within criteria_range2 (the Region range C2:C21) to determine how many instances of the text string “South” there are.
 There are five.

 There are a few things worth pointing out in this basic application of the COUNTIFS function: